Arora-Jashith/GDG-EAZYQUIZZ/README.md

 - **User Authentication:** Easy sign-up and log-in functionality ensures a personalized and secure experience.
 - **Responsive Design:** Enjoy a fully responsive interface that works flawlessly across all devices.

-## Live Demo

-You can check the responsiveness and working of the project by visiting our live demo on Vercel: [https://gdg-eazyquizz.vercel.app/](https://gdg-eazyquizz.vercel.app/)

 ## How It Works

 1. **Sign Up / Log In:** Register or log in to access the full suite of features.